memgraph/memgraph/docs/user_technical/open-cypher.md

 For adding new data, you can use the following clauses.

-  * `CREATE`, for creating nodes and edges.
+  * `CREATE`, for creating new nodes and edges.
-  * `SET`, for creating or updating labels, properties and edge types.
+  * `SET`, for adding new or updating existing labels and properties.
-  * `DELETE`, for deleting nodes and edge.
+  * `DELETE`, for deleting nodes and edges.
   * `REMOVE`, for removing labels and properties.

-You can still use the `RETURN` clause to produce results after creation, but it is not mandatory.
+You can still use the `RETURN` clause to produce results after writing, but it is not mandatory.

 #### CREATE